kwolf-zz/dell_info/README.md

 The _warranty_ fact should be set to _warranty => true_ if any warranties are greater than the current date, and _warranty => false_ if all warranties have expired.

+api.dell.com uses API keys.
+When I wrote this there were three publically available on the internet.
+This isn't a private key that's currently in the module.
+In fact, I couldn't find a way to get a private key.

 ##Limitations

 * Currently dell_info only supports Linux based operating systems.
 We've used it on CentOS, RedHat, Ubuntu and Proxmox (Debian).
-** Would take much to make this work on Windows.
+** Wouldn't take much to make this work on Windows.
 Right now I'm using curl instead of net http.
+Also the cache directory would need to chnage.
+It's pretty Linux specific right now.
 * Only runs on Dell bare metal servers.
 * Will only query Dell for hardware based servers which have serial numbers Facter can see.